CUAHSI/gallery/docs/_sources/gallery/Python/index.rst.txt

     **Data Access and Time-series Statistics**

-    Data about water are found in many types of formats distributed by many different sources and depicting different spatial representations such as poin...
+    Data about water are found in many types of formats distributed by many different sources and depicting different spatial representations such as poin

     .. link-button:: 9985b3cb38c94cee872b28f6dcdef739
         :type: ref